Imtiaj360/Bank-Customer-Churn-Prediction-A-Comparative-Machine-Learning-Study/README.md

 ### Financial Findings:
 * **Cost Efficiency**: **Gradient Boosting with SMOTE** achieved the lowest simulated TBC of **$15,690**, representing a **24.7% reduction** in costs.
 * **Linear Model Improvement**: Logistic Regression showed a **49.9% cost reduction** when paired with SMOTE.
+> **Note**: This analysis is a synthetic simulation designed for model comparison.
+Actual financial impact may vary based on specific institutional cost structures.